Okinawa’s community-led coastal conservation movement

 CHURAMURA Okinawa Coastal Protection Alliance is a grassroots community-based volunteer non-profit organization (NPO) based in central Okinawa, that is dedicated to the preservation of Okinawa’s natural coastal areas and protecting Okinawa’s endangered resident and transitory sea turtles.

-Our mission is to improve the survivability of sea turtles hatching and traveling through Okinawa waterways and coastlines by raising awareness and support to mitigate factors leading to sea turtle population degradation.
+Our flagship mission is to improve the survivability of sea turtles hatching and traveling through Okinawa waterways and coastlines by raising awareness and support to mitigate factors leading to sea turtle population degradation.

 We operate Japan’s only 24-hour rescue hotline, with certified Rangers responding to strandings along the entire 470-kilometer coastline of Okinawa’s main island.